textpattern/textpacks/README.md

 ### Adding and removing strings

-Adding and removing strings happens through the main translation file, `en-gb.textpack`.
+Adding and removing strings happens through the main translation file, `en.textpack`.
 Open up the file and add or remove strings as needed (remember to place new strings where they belong).
 Once you are done, run the sync tool:

 ```ShellSession
 $ ./textpack